gklyne/annalist/documents/openid-connect-setup.md

 2. Copy the modified client secrets file to `~/.annalist/providers/google_oauth2_client_secrets.json`.
 (The exact filename is not critical, just its location and content)

 3. Restart the Annalist server if it is already running.
-(The client secrets are loaded and cached the first time a user logs in)
+(The client secrets are loaded and cached the first time a user logs in.)
+For local testing (using http://localhost:8000/annalist), environment variable `OAUTHLIB_INSECURE_TRANSPORT` should be set to "1".
+(See also file `src/annalist_root/runserver.sh`.)

-## Log in with Google credentials
+## Test log in with Google credentials

+With environment variable `OAUTHLIB_INSECURE_TRANSPORT` should be set to "1", start the Annalist server.

-Now point a local browser at [http://localhost:8000/annalist](http://localhost:8000/annalist).
+Using the same computer, point a local browser at [http://localhost:8000/annalist](http://localhost:8000/annalist).
 Clicking on the login link should display a login screen with "Google" offered as a login service.
 Enter a user ID and click "Login" to invoke an OAuth2 authentication sequence with Google.

-(Note: if using the "NoScript" browser plugin, this will trigger an XSS warning, and separately an ABE warning.
+(Note: if using the "NoScript" browser plugin, this may trigger an XSS warning, and separately an ABE warning.
 Hopefully, NoScript will fix this.
 Meanwhile I added accounts.google.com as an exception from XSS sanitization, and disabled ABE checking, in NoScript.)